henrywoo/Generative-AI-In-Action/source/ch6-llm/security/report/README.md

 Large language models (LLMs) introduce new security risks.
 They are increasingly trained on massive codebases and used to generate code better and better.
 However, LLMs [lack awareness of security and are found to frequently produce unsafe code.](https://arxiv.org/abs/2302.05319).
 The goal of this document is to leverage a combination of traditional security analysis tool and latest LLMs to ensure the security of the generated code.

-## Related Works
+## Background

+Code vulnerability detection methods can be categorized to static, dynamic and

-### LLM
+### Rule-Based Pattern Matching

-Several deep learning-based vulnerability detection tools have been proposed in recent years that attempt to learn vulnerable patterns from large corpuses of code.
-This eliminates the need for writing specific rules for detecting vulnerabilities and has been made possible by the introduction of large real-world datasets like **CVEFixes** for Java.
-These tools leverage LLMs(DNN/GNN) to detect vulnerabilities by recognizing vulnerabilities in the code.
+Pattern-matching tools use predefined rules to identify known vulnerabilities.
+These tools scan the codebase for patterns that match known vulnerability signatures.

+#### Meta Insecure Code Detector

+Meta Insecure Code Detector is another pattern-matching tool that scans codebases for insecure patterns.
+It uses a database of known insecure patterns and applies them to the code to identify potential issues.

 ### Static Analysis

-Static analysis tools analyze code without executing it to identify potential vulnerabilities.
-These tools scan the code for patterns that match known vulnerability signatures.
-The advantage of static analysis is that it can be applied to the entire codebase and identify potential issues early in the development cycle.
-However, they may produce false positives and negatives due to the complexity of accurately modeling all possible code behaviors.

-### Taint Analysis

-Taint analysis tracks the flow of data through the code to identify potential vulnerabilities.
+Static analysis tools perform a deep analysis of the codebase, going beyond just looking for patterns.
+It needs to understand the structure of the code, how different parts interact, and the flow of data.
+It requires **the code is compilable**.
+Compiling the code allows it to create an internal representation (often an intermediate representation like bytecode or an abstract syntax tree) that facilitates this in-depth analysis.
+For instance, taint analysis tracks the flow of data through the code to identify potential vulnerabilities.
 It marks potentially dangerous data (tainted data) and follows its flow through the application to see if it reaches sensitive areas without proper sanitization or validation.

+#### CodeQL

+CodeQL is a powerful tool that allows users to write queries to identify patterns of vulnerabilities in codebases.
+It is highly customizable and can be used to create complex rules for detecting specific security issues.

 #### Fortify